BigDataArchitecture/FinalProject/README.md

 **2. Extractor**

 The output of the news fetcher component, as illustrated, is provided to the extractor component.
 This component is responsible for processing the HTML data and extracting the main content of the article automatically.
-It does so by using the python readability
+It does so by using the python readability.

 **3. Pre processor**